en-wl/wordlist/README.md

     ? cohost <v>
     cohost <m→v>

+#### Size Adjustments via Word Annotations

+If an annotations after a word is given, in addition to adjusting the entry rank, the SCOWL size will also be adjusted as follows:

+    -,@ → 70
+    ~ → 80
+    ! → 85

+That is a derived entry marked with `-` will get assigned a size of at least 70, etc.

 #### Examples

 The most straightforward use of an _adjust_ file is to add variant info.
 For